Home / Compare Travel Insurance / Medical repatriation and…

-The Australian Government won’t take care of your medical treatment overseas, so unless you’re covered by travel insurance, all medical bills will have to be paid out of pocket.
+The Australian Government won’t take care of the cost of your medical treatment overseas,1 so unless you’re covered by travel insurance, all medical bills will have to be paid out of pocket.
+Only 11 countries have Reciprocal Health Care Agreements (RCHA) with Australia, and even then, not every medical cost may be covered.2

-Only 11 countries have Reciprocal Health Care Agreements with Australia.
-This means that if you’re travelling outside those destinations, you will incur these medical costs.
-However, with travel insurance, these costs can be covered.
+This means if you’re travelling outside those destinations, you will incur these medical costs.
+However, with travel insurance, these costs may be covered.

 Depending on your insurer and level of cover, you may be covered for the following: